 Step 5: Start to place your blog posts from your brainstorming session on your calendar.

 You do not have to do one full year at one swoop.
 Some industries and businesses move faster than that, too fast for that.
-Pick a time period you know you can effectively plan for and do it.
+Pick a time you know you can effectively plan for and do it.

 Give yourself a chance to be surprised by how much content you can create and what fabulous ideas you have inside.
 Then put it all down into a plan that meets your goals, which makes you successful.
 You’ve got this!

+Want to learn more about the editorial calendar I use?
+Check out the 2-minute tip on CoSchedule.
 Are you currently using an editorial calendar?
 Have you considered it?
 How do you keep track of and organize your posts?
-Let us know!
+Kick off the conversation below.

 Let's keep the conversation going ...